AD9 - Sacramento & Lodi Counties

-Every two years, the CA Democrats elect 7 women and 7 men from each Assembly District in CA as delegates to the state party.
+Every two years, the CA Democrats elect 7 self-identified females and 7 other than self-identified females from each Assembly District in CA as delegates to the state party.
 Those who are elected will have a chance to vote for the new party chair and other leadership.
 The race is hotly contested and will determine how welcoming, grassroots-focused and innovative the party becomes or how beholden it will remain to big money interests.

 Delegates elect Party officers, endorse candidates for statewide, legislative and congressional office, attend the annual convention, network with other Democrats, represent your constituency, promote the California Democratic Party agenda, and vote to endorse resolutions and ballot measures.

 You get 14 votes for delegates, 1 of which you must also vote for Executive Board Representative.

 Date: Saturday, January 12, 2019

 Registration & Voting: 10:30am-12:30pm

 Cross streets: Near East Parkway & Florin Rd.

 *Any registered Democrat living in the district is eligible to vote.
 On-site voter registration is available for those not registered as Democrats.

 Your Progressive Candidates

 Incumbent- Assembly District 9 Delegate